-Kore.ai Bot Builder Platform’s Enterprise Integration Framework provides support for multiple authentication models that can be configured at a task level for each bot to use both authenticated and unauthenticated tasks in the same configuration.
+Kore.ai XO Platform’s Enterprise Integration Framework provides support for multiple authentication models that can be configured at a task level for each assistant, to use both authenticated and unauthenticated tasks in the same configuration.

-Developers can build custom authentication profiles for chatbots by defining subdomains through tenancy URLs, adding new fields through IDP form fields, and more.
-They can also test and validate the authorization definition before moving on to the next steps in the bot building process.
-The Platform can also pass or provide user identity information and authentication tokens to the bot context as the web and mobile SDK initializes, so your chatbot can leverage existing authentication and authorization settings for end users.
+Developers can build custom authentication profiles for virtual assistants by defining subdomains through tenancy URLs, adding new fields through IDP form fields, and more.
+They can also test and validate the authorization definition before moving on to the next steps in the development process.
+The Platform passes user identity information and authentication tokens to the context as the web and mobile SDK initializes, so your VA can leverage existing authentication and authorization settings for end users.

 Supported Authentication Models